 A resident of Noyac since 2001, Bridget lives with her husband Bob, a general contractor, their sixteen-year old son Jai who attends public school, and Dune, the family’s English Springer Spaniel.

 Bridget is a Phi Beta Kappa graduate of Hunter College’s Special Honor Curriculum, and received her J.D. from the University of Virginia School of Law, where she received the prestigious Kramer Award for service to the community.
 Bridget worked for almost a decade as an Assistant District Attorney in the office of legendary District Attorney Robert Morgenthau in Manhattan, where she served as a member of a Trial Bureau and Sex Crimes Prosecution Unit, and later as Chief of a Unit devoted to attacking fraud in public programs.
-Since leaving the DAs office in 2001, her legal work has focused primarily on Matrimonial and Family Law as well as professional mediation.
-Bridget is currently of counsel to the Law Offices of Robin L. Long in Southampton Village.
+Since leaving the District Attorney’s office in 2001, her legal work has focused primarily on Matrimonial and Family Law as well as professional mediation.

 Bridget was first elected to the Southampton Town Board in a Special Election in March 2010 and won reelection in 2011 for a four year term.
 She is an innovative leader for economic growth, an effective advocate for our environment, and a dedicated champion of government accountability.
 Bridget is ready to take the groundbreaking programs and approaches she has developed on the local level forward, to serve as Suffolk County Legislator for the Second Legislative District.
 As a seasoned financial watchdog, Bridget helped to restore Southampton’s damaged credit rating, turning an operating budget deficit into a healthy surplus.
 She supported a professional standing audit committee, and fought for proper staffing and financial systems for the Town’s Finance Department to safeguard taxpayer dollars.